 Motivating Azure IoT

-Before we dive into Azure IoT, we need to understand the significance of IoT in general.
+Before we dive into Azure IoT, we need to understand the significance of IoT.
 There was a time when the word ‘interaction’ was restricted to humans.
 Gradually, computers started interacting, leading to the explosion of the Internet.
-Finally, we have reached a point where ‘devices’ interact with each other ushering the era of the Internet of Things or IoT.
-Predictive maintenance has been one of the most important applications of IoT, owing to interactivity between devices, faster computing etc. This has enabled faster decision making.
+Finally, we have reached a point where ‘devices’ interact with each other, ushering in the era of the Internet of Things or IoT.
+Predictive maintenance has been one of the most important applications of IoT, owing to interactivity between devices, faster computing, etc. This has enabled faster decision making.

 As Charles Darwin says, “It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change”, the ability to sense changes quickly enhances decision making.
-The power to predict a breakdown or a disaster in the near future is a great asset to any organisation and this use case is called predictive maintenance.
+The power to predict a breakdown or a disaster soon is a great asset to any organisation and this use case is called predictive maintenance.

 Real-time architecture in Azure

-In the real world, devices emit huge volumes of data at a very high speeds.
-Building traditional on-premises systems for such requirements involves huge costs and efforts.
+In the real world, devices emit enormous volumes of data at very high speeds.
+Building traditional on-premises systems for such requirements involves enormous costs and efforts.
 Fortunately, various fully managed cloud technologies (including Microsoft Azure) can take care of high volumes and speeds.

 Firstly, we need a messaging service or hub that acts as an interface between your IoT application and the devices.
 IoT hub, a Platform as a Service offering from Microsoft Azure is the message service or between the devices and the cloud.
 It receives events from devices and sends them to an event processing engine like Azure Stream Analytics.